pacorta/pacerunner2.0/README.md

 - If we eventually add social media, a user should be able to challenge their friends for time/distance/pace runs and bet trophies or something.
 - Send notifications after periods of inactivity (ex.
 "Those miles aren't gonna run themselves")
 - Activities:
-  - When filtering the runs from 12 weeks-> week -> day, show the runs for all-time -> week -> that day.
   - Default view of last 12 weeks is this week and that's ok.
 But let's add an easter egg.
 By tapping "last 12 weeks" (when it's already selected), we can show the total amount of data for the last 12 weeks accumulated.
   - Add a "share button" to save on camera roll or "copy to clipboard" for saving the whole rectangle of information along with the graph.